-Dip and swirl your brush into the mixture to remove unwanted impurities in the brush.
+Dip and swirl your brush into the mixture to remove unwanted impurities from the brush.
 Use your hands as needed to remove any remaining residue.

-Let your brush dry by hanging on the air for 24 to 48 hours with the bristles facing downward.
+Let your brush dry by hanging for 24 to 48 hours with the bristles facing downward.

-Do note that this particular mixture should work on most makeup brushes.
-But if you are to work on an overused brush, you have the liberty to adjust the consistency as you see fit.
-For instance, you can add a bit of soap to make the rinsing process more effective.
+This particular mixture should work on most makeup brushes, but if you work on an overused brush, adjust the consistency as you see fit.
+For instance, add a bit of soap to make the rinsing process more effective.

-Some brushes may require a more frequent and regular cleaning.
-Others, however, may survive not getting cleansed for 4 to 6 months.
-Yet, you may want to keep your brushes disinfected in the process by spraying a disinfectant solution on them.
+Some brushes may require a more frequent and regular cleaning but others may survive not getting cleaned for 4 to 6 months.
+Nevertheless, make sure to keep your brushes disinfected by spraying a disinfectant solution on them.